davweb/bobcat/README.md

 # bobcat
-Create a Podcast feed from BBC Sounds subscriptions.
+Bobcat allows you to ceate a podcast feed from your BBC Sounds subscriptions.

 Bobcat runs in a Docker container and uploads podcast files to an Amazon S3 Bucket.